Implications of $\delta_{CP}=-90^\circ$ towards determining hierarchy and octant at T2K and T2K-II: Introduction

-\underline{\it{\bf Introduction}}:
+\section{Introduction}

 Neutrino physics is currently poised at an interesting juncture.
 Among the parameters of the neutrino mass matrix, oscillation experiments have measured the mass squared differences $\Delta_{21}$, $|\Delta_{31}|$ ($\Delta_{ij} = m_i^2 - m_j^2$) and the mixing angles ($\theta_{12},\theta_{23},\theta_{13}$) with considerable precision.
 The remaining unknown oscillation parameters are (i) the mass hierarchy: normal hierarchy (NH, $m_3 > m_2 > m_1$) or inverted hierarchy (IH, $m_3 < m_2 \approx m_1$), (ii) octant of $\theta_{23}$: $\theta_{23} < 45^\circ$(lower octant, LO) or $\theta_{23} > 45^\circ$ (higher octant, HO) and (iii) the CP-violating phase $\dcp$.
-The global analysis of current oscillation data gives no indication of the mass hierarchy.
+The global analysis of current oscillation data gives no statistically significant indication of the mass hierarchy.
 There is also no clear indication of the octant of $\theta_{23}$.
-For inverted hierarchy higher octant is preferred while for normal hierarchy the lower octant is preferred \cite{global}.
+For inverted hierarchy higher octant is preferred while for normal hierarchy the lower octant is preferred \cite{global,fogli,valle}.
 However these indications are still fragile.
-Recently, an indication for $\delta_{CP} \sim -90^\circ$ has been obtained, driven mainly by a combination of T2K and reactor data \cite{t2krecent}.
-This hint comes from T2K running in the neutrino mode with 8\% of the expected total flux of T2K ($7.8 \times 10^{21}$ protons on target (pot)) \cite{t2krecent}.
+Recently, an indication for $\delta_{CP} \sim -90^\circ$ has been obtained by a combination of T2K and reactor data~\cite{t2krecent}.
+This hint comes from T2K running in the neutrino mode with 8\% of the expected total flux of T2K ($7.8 \times 10^{21}$ protons on target (pot))~\cite{t2krecent}.
+The first results from $\nu_\mu-\nu_e$ search from \nova\ have also shown a similar signal~\cite{Adamson:2016tbq}.
+The best-fit value for $\dcp$ is obtained to be close to $-\pi/2$, but at $3\sigma$ C.L. the whole range of $[0,2\pi]$ is still admitted \cite{global,fogli,valle}.